 A proforma invoice is a preliminary bill in shipping documents that are used to inform the buyer of the shipping details, such as the type, quantity, value, and import specifications (like weight and size) of the goods going to ship.

 Proforma invoices are virtually a good-faith agreement for the buyer, so he can know what to expect ahead of shipping time.
-It also can use to arrange a foreign exchange, apply for import licenses or other financial arrangements, etc.
+It also can be used to arrange foreign exchange, apply for import licenses or other financial arrangements, etc.

 Commercial invoice